weaveworks/weave/site/router-topology/router-encapsulation.md

 ---
-title: Weave Net Router Encapsulation
+title: Weave Net Router Sleeve Encapsulation
 menu_order: 10
 ---

-When the Weave Net router forwards packets, the encapsulation looks something like this:
+When the Weave Net router forwards packets to peers in `sleeve` mode (rather than via the [fast data path](/site/fastdp.md)), the encapsulation looks something like this:

     +-----------------------------------+
     | Name of sending peer              |